How to Build a Shed Roof

 Weatherproofing the Roof

 To protect the shed from water infiltration, it’s crucial to install underlayment and flashing before adding the final roofing material.
 Begin by rolling out roofing felt or synthetic underlayment over the sheathing, starting at the bottom edge and overlapping each layer.
+Install metal drip edges along the eaves and rake edges to direct water away from the structure.
+Flashing should be added around any roof penetrations, such as vents or skylights, to prevent leaks.
+Proper weatherproofing helps extend the lifespan of the roof and protects the shed’s interior from moisture-related damage.

 Installing the Roofing Material